ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 ## `name` (string, required)
 The name of the addon.
 Must be `Sentence case`.
 It needs to be relatively short and consistent with other addon's names.
-Use nouns instead of verbs (for example, `Customizable new sprite position` instead of `Change new sprite position`).
+Use nouns instead of verbs (for example, `Customizable new sprite position` instead of `Change new sprite position`) unless doing so would result in the addon name being overly complicated.

 ## `description` (string, required)
 The description of the addons.
-Must end with a dot.
+Must end with a period.

 Use standard grammar for referring to parts of the Scratch website or editor: